pglpm/PofFreeSurfer/README.md

 # P(FreeSurfer)
-Quantification of uncertainty of FreeSurfer's longitudinal-segmentation output
+Quantification of uncertainty of FreeSurfer's longitudinal-segmentation output.
+See [*PofFreeSurfer_notes.pdf*](PofFreeSurfer_notes.pdf) for an overview.